Major Controversies Surrounding Leon Black: A Detailed Timeline

 2021: Resignation from Apollo and MoMA

-2021: Stepped down as CEO and chairman
+2021: Stepping Down as CEO and Chairman

-2022: RICO Lawsuit against Josh Harris
+2022: RICO Lawsuit Against Josh Harris

-May 2023: Ganieva's Lawsuit Dismissed
+May 2023: Dismissal of Ganieva's Lawsuit

 In May 2023, Guzel Ganieva's lawsuit against Leon Black was dismissed.